pwoodru/squad-ride-app/README.md

-# Squad Ride - Betting Application
+# Squad Ride - Sports Fantasy Game

-A modern sports betting application built with Vue 3 frontend and Spring Boot backend.
+A modern sports fantasy game where players get to compete against their friends, group up as a squad and take on other squads, or challenge their sports intuitions against others around the world... all using real odds straight out of Vegas!

 ## 🔧 Features